 If an individual needs more individualized or intensive services, they may open an individualized case with OVR.
 This typically begins two years prior to graduation, overlapping with Special Education services in the late high school stage, though it can happen earlier based on need.
 Not all students will choose to apply for individualized OVR services.

 Moving closer to graduation, an ODP Supports Coordinator can collaborate with the school and OVR to ensure a student's needs are being met.
 ODP can offer services that support individuals to find and maintain competitive integrated employment.

-Special Education services end when a student obtains their diploma, while OVR and ODP services can continue into adult-hood.
+OVR and ODP services can continue into adulthood.
 ODP and OVR services may include funding for post-secondary education or training, supported employment, or job placement services.